Talishar/Talishar/README.md

 [![bluesky](https://flat.badgen.net/badge/bluesky/pvtvoid/1185FE?icon=bluesky)](https://bsky.app/profile/pvtvoid.bsky.social)
 [![patreon](https://flat.badgen.net/badge/become/a%20patreon/F96854?icon=patreon)](https://linktr.ee/Talishar)

-Visit [Talishar.net](https://talishar.net/) to get playing Flesh & Blood in your browser right now!

 ## Getting started with Talishar

-This is the back end client for Talishar.net - completely separate from the front end.
-In order to test Talishar locally, you will need to install the front end project.
+This is the backend client for Talishar.net - completely separate from the frontend.
+In order to test Talishar locally, you will need to install both the frontend and backend projects.

 ### Related Repositories
 - [Talishar-FE](https://github.com/Talishar/Talishar-FE) - Frontend client built with TypeScript and React